webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 +    }
 ```

-Query set results are nanoseconds stored in 64bit integers.
-To read them in JavaScript we can use a `BigInt64Array` typedarray view.
+Query set results are in nanoseconds and are stored in 64bit integers.
+To read
+them in JavaScript we can use a `BigInt64Array` typedarray view.
+Using
-Using `BigInt64Array` requires special care.
-When
-you read an element from a `BitInt64Array` the type
+`BigInt64Array` requires special care.
+When you read an element from a
-is a `bigint`, not a `number`.
-If you convert them
+`BitInt64Array` the type is a `bigint`, not a `number` so you can't use with
+with lots of math functions.
+Also, when you convert them to numbers they may
-to numbers they'll lose precision because a number
-can only hold integers of 53 bits in size.
-So, first
+lose precision because a `number`` can only hold integers of 53 bits in size.
-we subtract the 2 `bigint`s and then convert them to
+So, first we subtract the 2 `bigint`s which stays a `bigint`.
+Then we convert
-a number so we can use them as normal.
+the result to a number so we can use it as normal.

-In the code above, because we are are only copying the results to `resultBuffer` some times, when it's
+In the code above, we are are only copying the results to `resultBuffer` some
-not mapped, we'll only be reading the time on
+times, when it's not mapped.
+That means we'll only be reading the time on some
-some frames.
-Most likely every other frame but
-there is no strict guarantee how long it will
+frames.
+Most likely every other frame but there is no strict guarantee how long
-take until `mapAsync` resolves.
-Because of that,
-we update `gpuTime` which we can use at anytime
+it will take until `mapAsync` resolves.
+Because of that, we update `gpuTime`
-to get the last recorded time.
+which we can use at anytime to get the last recorded time.

 ```js
     infoElem.textContent = `\